refaktor/rye-website/content/meet_rye/basics/if_either.md

 To achieve if-else behaviour we have another function called **either**.

-It accepts conditional and two blocks.
-If condition is true it evaluates first block, if not the second.
+It accepts a condition and two blocks.
+If the condition is true it evaluates first block, if not the second.

 ```clojure
 either 1 { print "hello" } { print "yello" }